Palindrom/Palindrom/docs/08-_Development.md

 You can test Palindrom using three methods depending on your need (what you've modified):

 1. **CLI testing:** it is perfect for testing Palindrom only (as opposed to testing Palindrom + PalindromDOM).
-It's the fastest and the easiet to run, all you need to do is run:
+It's the fastest and the easiest to run, all you need to do is run:

 ```sh
 npm run test